-Map image layers can be used as layers in maps and scenes.
+Map image layers come from dynamic or cached map services and can be viewed in maps and scenes.
 Following are some common tasks for working with map image layers.

 Get information about a map image layer

-In the layer's properties, the Source tab displays information such as the map extent, data (service) type, server name or URL, operations allowed and service restrictions, and the native coordinate system of the service.
+In the layer's properties, the Source tab displays information such as the map extent, server name or URL, service capabilities, cache status, and the native coordinate system of the service.

 Map image layer attributions